You can feel out of place when you are halfway around the world, or right next door. Have you felt like a stranger in a strange land? When?

-Listen to a podcast where Michael and Lee discuss the related question: ‘What makes you you?’
-We also discuss a bonus question: ‘What gives a person value?’
+Listen to a podcast where Michael and Lee discuss a related question: ‘What makes a place feel like home?’
+We also discuss a bonus question: ‘What beliefs do you have that might be wrong?’